raganwald-deprecated/homoiconic/2012/01/captain-obvious-on-javascript.md

 Obviously!

-## from the obvious to the practical
+# Part II: From the obvious to the practical

-Although the example illustrated the obvious points about functins as first class entities, this last example involves creating a new function and iterating *twice* over the array.
+Although the example illustrated the obvious points about functions as first class entities, the final example involved creating a new function and iterating *twice* over the array.
 Avoiding the extra loop may be an important performance optimization.
 Then again, it may be premature optimization.
 But either way, once we have absorbed the obvious, we're ready to look at the practical.

 We might exprfess our discomfort thus: "We wish to decompose an expression into functions.
 Our obvious example recomposed them into two functions and two maps, but for performance reasons we would like to compose two functions and only one map."